 Camelot Society is a non-profit organization providing residential services for adults with developmental disabilities.
-We currently serve 46 adults at 13 different locations throughout King County, including Group Home settings and Supported Living facilities.
-While being the primary provider in Washington state for people with Prader-Willi Syndrome, we also serve clients with a wide range of developmental disabilities including cerebral palsy, autism, Down Syndrome, Waardenberg Syndrome, and other genetic disorders.
+We currently serve 47 adults at 15 different locations throughout King and Snohomish County, including Group Training Home settings and Supported Living homes.
+While being the primary provider in Washington state for people with Prader-Willi Syndrome, we also serve clients with a wide range of developmental disabilities including cerebral palsy, autism, Down Syndrome, and other genetic disorders.

 We strive to ensure a safe environment that fosters individual choice, independence and personal growth.
 We are committed to treating all individuals we serve with dignity and respect and supporting them to meet their full potential.

 The Bedford and Brookhaven Group Homes were founded in Woodinville in 1977.
 These homes were the first group homes in the world for individuals with Prader-Willi Syndrome.
 The Carlton and Chelsea homes were built in Duvall in 1982.
-Lastly, Barclay Group Home in Lake Forest Park was added in 1983.
+Lastly, Barclay Group Home in Lake Forest Park was added in 1983, this home recently closed and the clients moved to the Supported Living program in April of 2018.

 In January of 1998, the agency’s Supported Living (SL) program was established, starting with two residents moving into a home in Shoreline.
 Camelot originally started the Supported Living program to better serve a resident that had an unsuccessful placement in one of the Woodinville Group Homes.

 The Supported Living program was so successful that a second home was opened a year later in 1999, and a third in 2001.
-Since 2008, the agency has opened four more homes in King county.
+Since 2008, the agency has opened ten more homes in King and Snohomish county.